One of the key vehicles for fostering a sense of belonging at King’s is our strong House system.

-The pastoral structure consists of a Form system for Years 7 and 8, and a House system for Years 9 to 13.
+The pastoral structure at King’s consists of a Form system for Years 7 and 8, and then pupils join one of our nine Houses in their Lower Remove year and remain in that House for the next five years.
+Being part of a House, means being a key member of a community within a community.
 This framework provides the opportunity for mentoring across a range of ages and for staging internal school competitions.

 Our Form System